 Outdoor Growing Conditions

-Hardy in zones 10a-12b, Mmonstera is native to Mexico and Panama, but is found globally in tropic and subtropical regions.
+You can grow a Monstera outdoors in zones 10a-12b, Monstera is native to Mexico and Panama, but is found globally in tropic and subtropical regions.

 It lends itself to indoor cultivation and is one of the world’s most common houseplants.